Faith overtones in Occupy protests but leaders wary

 In the United States, Roman Catholic bishops are meeting this week without economic inequality on their agenda.
 The Jewish Week newspaper called the Occupy movement a "new third rail for the Jewish mainstream".

-An activist rabbi, who asked not to be named, said Jewish groups were mostly silent because the movement was undefined and had no detailed program.
+An activist rabbi, who asked not to be named, said Jewish groups were mostly silent because the movement was undefined and had no detailed programme.
 "It is too inchoate," he said.

 ANGLICANS CHALLENGED